PausJure/505MI-CybersecLAB/06_AITM_1/report.md

 We can then Point the browser to the plain HTTP version of the target site and observe the potential impact.

-For example we can acess http://www.goliardicats.it which does not have HSTS.
-Going to the login form and inputing our credentials:
+The website chosen for this example is ```http://www.goliardicats.it``` which does not use HSTS.
+We then navigate to the login form and enter our credentials:

 ![goliardicaLogin](images/image-6.png)

-Looking at the http history we can see the credentials in plain text:
+Looking at the HTTP history we can see the credentials in plain text:

 ![goliardicahttpcredentials](images/image-5.png)

 Another thing we could do is we could modify the response, for this we need to turn on intercept.
 As we saw, the response to the login form contained HTML code, we can remove it and add our own!

-original:
+Original:

 ![originalResponse](images/image-8.png)

-original result:
+Original result:

 ![origigi Result](images/image-11.png)

-modified:
+Modified:

 ![modified response](images/image-9.png)

-modified result:
+Modified result:

 ![pwned](images/image-10.png)

 It is clear that the ramifications of this type of attack are huge.
 For example the modified webpage could be simmilar to the desired successful login page, making the user think he logged in while we silently steal his credentials and change his password, hijjacking his account.

-Also, if a user was on a banking page which does not use HSTS, and the user sends 1000$ to iban Y we could modify the request and send 10000$ to iban X, while modifying the server response so the user recieves a  payment confirmation page for the original 1000$, masking the theft entirely.
+Further more, if a user was on a banking page which does not use HSTS, and the user sends 1000$ to iban Y we could modify the request and send 10000$ to iban X, while modifying the server response so the user recieves a  payment confirmation page for the original 1000$, masking the theft entirely.

-Essentially, if the victim fails to notice that the session has been downgraded to HTTP or if a valid certificate is installed on their device, the site continues to function normally.
-In this scenario, the victim has no reason to suspect that their plaintext data is being intercepted or manipulated in real time.
-This makes the exploit particularly dangerous.
+Essentially, if the victim fails to notice that the session has been downgraded to HTTP, or if a valid certificate has been installed on their device by the adversary, the site continues to function normally with little or no visible warning.
+In this scenario, the victim has no reason to suspect that their data is being intercepted or manipulated in real time, as the HTTP downgrade goes unnoticed.
+This makes the exploit particularly dangerous for non technical users, who may not recognize subtle security indicators in the browser.

+&nbsp;
 ## CASE B
-The following activity builds on Case A by analyzing an SSLStrip attack against a website that implements Strict Transport Security (HSTS), using Burp Proxy to demonstrate how HSTS mitigates downgrade attacks depending on the site’s presence in the browser’s HSTS set.
+><cite>The following activity builds on Case A by analyzing an SSLStrip attack against a website that implements Strict Transport Security, using Burp to demonstrate how HSTS mitigates downgrade attacks depending on the site’s presence in the browser’s HSTS list.</cite>

-The chosen website is www.apple.com.
+The chosen website is ```www.apple.com```.

 Looking at the HSTS status at: ```chrome://net-internals/#hsts``` we find that it is not listed there.